-An immediate-or-cancel sell order is submitted on your behalf at 7407, where your position value will be just above 0 XBT.
+At this point, an immediate-or-cancel sell order is submitted on your behalf at $7,407 (the price at which you have exhausted your equity), where your position value will be just above 0 XBT.
 The limit price of this order assures that if the order is matched, the portfolio value of the margin account will not be less than zero.

 If the liquidation order results in being filled at price better than the bankruptcy price, then the user keeps whatever remaining maintenance margin there is.
 This is contrary to how some other exchanges operate where you lose the entire maintenance margin regardless of what price your liquidation is filled at.